personium/legacy-api-references/api/en/262_List_Box_links.md

-# Box\_$links Retrieve List
+# Retrieve links list from Box to other objects

 ## Overview

-List OData resources associated with Box<br>You can specify the following OData resources
+List OData resources associated with Box
+You can specify the following OData resources

 * Role
 * Relation